eugenetan01/DBS_ACID_POV/README.md

 - Note how many failures there were for this record where payerBefore.account_id = 1 (i.e. 2)

-**7. Go to the transactions collection and search for the same payerBefore account_id captured in the error_log record and you should see if there 2 errors, there should be 8 transactions successful.
+**7. Go to the transactions collection and search for the same payerBefore account_id captured in the error_log record and you should see if there 2 errors, there should be 8 transactions successful.**

-**6. Go to the record where the balance of the same payerBefore.account_id record is the same as the balance in the error_log record that was noted above
+**6. Go to the record where the balance of the same payerBefore.account_id record is the same as the balance in the error_log record that was noted above**

 - (i.e. payerBeforeaccount_id = 1, payerBefore.balance: 100)

 - This shows that this was the conflicting transaction that caused the transaction in the error log to experience a write conflict and fail, because the payer's balance of the transaction in the error collection was changed by this transaction in the middle of runtime.

-**7. Check at what time did the transaction get logged successfully.
-You should see the successful transaction timestamp was before the error timestamp, causing the other transaction to fail and experience a write conflict
+**9. Check at what time did the transaction get logged successfully.
+You should see the successful transaction timestamp was before the error timestamp, causing the other transaction to fail and experience a write conflict**